Insights provides simple flight data monitoring and reporting using a visual dashboard to unlock key insights about your operations and safety events.

 2. Those with the checkbox ticked will have their data displayed on the dashboard

-There are two drill downs available on the Safety Events dashboard to better understand the data presented.
+There are two drill downs available on the Safety Events dashboard to better understand the data presented, these are Total Events and Flights in Review.

-A table containing a breakdown of Safety Events across each flight will open as an overlay:
+1. Click on the blue 'Total Events' metric to access this drill down.
+A table containing a breakdown of Safety Events across each flight will open as an overlay.

-Click anywhere in the dark grey space to close the table and return to the dashboard.
+To return to the dashboard click anywhere in the dark grey space to close the table.

 Flights in Review Drill Down